bbatsov/metaredux/_posts/2026-03-03-whats-next-for-clojure-mode.md

 to `clojure-ts-mode`, and no plans to deprecate the classic mode anytime soon.

 That said, if you're curious about `clojure-ts-mode`, its main advantage right now is **performance**.
-TreeSitter-based font-locking and indentation are significantly faster than the regex-based approach in `clojure-mode`.
+Tree-sitter-based font-locking and indentation are significantly faster than the regex-based approach in `clojure-mode`.
 If you're working with very large Clojure files and noticing sluggishness, it's worth giving `clojure-ts-mode` a try.
 My guess is that most people won't notice a